Country Artist You Need to Know: Willie Jones

 Less than six months later, it was.
 The first line that Jones had adlibbed ended up becoming the first line of “Runs in Our Blood,” a song that was one part “anthem for family,” as Jones puts it, and one part tailgating ode to “front porch chillin” and “back yard grillin’.”

-“Runs in Our Blood” is one of several tracks Jones has released in advance of his as-yet-untitled debut album (due later this summer), one of the most audaciously innovative mainstream country releases in years.
+“Runs in Our Blood” is one of several tracks Jones has released in advance of his as-yet-untitled debut album (4 Sound), due later this summer, one of the most audaciously innovative mainstream country releases in years.
 Despite being steeped in the diction, delivery and aesthetic presentation of hip-hop, it sounds entirely like commercial country: full of clever wordplay, heavily processed banjo and down-the-middle Nashville subject material.

 As such, Willie Jones, 24, who spent his high school days in Shreveport simultaneously freestyle rapping for friends and winning grade-wide talent shows by singing country ballads, is poised to become the first genuinely hip-hop-minded country music star of color, a singer whose music exists at the precise midpoint of the tongue-in-cheek country trap of Lil Nas X’s megahit “Old Town Road” and the Nashville pop of contemporaries like Kane Brown and Jimmie Allen.